oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 Go to the element's _Data_ tab.
 After setting the binding with the wizard, some values have been automatically set.
 But you can see the _Value_ field is empty.
 In here is where we will bind a variable to hold the selected value of the dropdown component.

 There's no variable yet for that, but VBCS allows us to create one from the menu.
-Just click the ▼ icon in the _Value_ field and click the _Create Variable_ link (whether to create the variebl in the Page, Flow or Application scope, it depends on you and where you would be using such variable somewhere else in the application; in this case, we recommend to create a Page variable):
+Just click the ▼ icon in the _Value_ field and click the _Create Variable_ link (whether to create the variable in the Page, Flow or Application scope, it depends on you and where you will be using such variable somewhere else in the application; in this case, we recommend to create a Page variable):

 ![](workshops/visualbuilder/media/123.png)